-Community to-do lists give you a look into the progress of your active jobs.
+Community Checklists give you a look into the progress of your active jobs.
 You can see what percentage of tasks are done and what photos are captured each step along the way.
 No more driving across town or pulling an employee away from their work to give you an update.

-Soon, some to-do templates will include reference images.
+Soon, some checklist templates will include reference images.
 These will give new hires (and people new to photo documentation) additional context for what you want them to capture.
 For example, if you hand them a sheet that says “Ladder view — valley underlayment,” they might have to spend time asking around or Googling.
 But reference images will show them an example of the photo they need to capture.

-You can also turn these into printable to-do lists by exporting them as PDFs and printing them in the office.
+You can also turn these into printable lists by exporting them as PDFs and printing them in the office.

 2. A Lot of The Work’s Done For You